CURRICULUM

 Entrepreneurship, Creativity, Making effective planning, and Global Mindedness

 Robert Huang/ Entrepreneurship Center (QREC) at Kyushu University offers approximately 32 entrepreneurship education courses.
 By taking one of these courses and earning credits, the course will be approved as an Entrepreneurship Training Course.
-Among them, we would like to introduce two courses that we recommend to doctoral students.
+Among them, we would like to introduce courses that we recommend to doctoral students.

-【Advanced Lecture in Global Seminar (English)】FY2023
+【Advanced Lecture in Global Seminar (English)】FY2024

 Two days of intensive lectures by faculty members of the No. 1 university in the U.S. for entrepreneurship education.

-Faculty: Shingo Igarashi, Yasuhiro Yamakawa (Babson College)
+Faculty: Shingo IGARASHI, Yasuhiro YAMAKAWA (Babson College)

 Language: English